Course Correcting Koopman Representations: Connection to RNNs

 \section{Connection to RNNs}

 There exists an extensive body of literature on training RNNs on nonlinear dynamical systems \citep{nuimeprn5505, trischler2016synthesis, vlachas2021multiscale}.
+A prominent application of these models is in Model-Based Reinforcement Learning, where they function as ``World Models.''
+For instance, \cite{hafner2018planet} introduced Recurrent State Space Models (RSSM) trained on image inputs.
+These models are often used for short-term future predictions while learning a value function.
+In contrast, our work facilitates long-range predictions into the future.
 Koopman autoencoders can be regarded as RNN models with a single linear recurrent layer.
 From an efficiency perspective, linear recurrent units are more advantageous as they can be executed in parallel rather than sequentially.
 Furthermore, from a representation learning perspective, one could argue that linearly evolving features extracted from a NLDS would result in a more meaningful and interpretable representation of the system in question.
 State-space Models (SSMs) \citep{s4, gu2021combining} can also be regarded as linear RNNs, achieving impressive performance in modeling long-range dependencies.
 A recent finding by \cite{resurrect-rnns} highlights that linear RNN layers surpass tuned nonlinear RNN variants in performance.
 This result is also partially attributable to the fact that the behavior of linear layers can be designed and engineered more effectively, thanks to the well-studied nature of this problem.
 This enables effective regulation of linear layers, ensuring the stability of the training process over long sequences.
 A similar approach was previously adopted by \cite{unitary-rrns}, wherein the eigenvalues of the RNN transition matrix were constrained to lie on the unit circle.
 The drawback of imposing structure and constraints on the transition matrices is that it results in a loss of expressivity \citep{chaotic-rnn}.
-By introducing periodic reencoding, we eliminate the necessity of training on extended sequences altogether (for fully-observable systems) and avoid the requirement to impose any form of structure onto the transition matrices.
-An interesting follow-up work could involve reformulating periodic reencoding for RNNs with multiple recurrent layers.